- What is the process for the post 9/11 GI Bill to pay my bill?

 4. I do not receive 100% tuition and fee from the Ch.
 33 Post 9/11 GI Bill.
 When is my portion due?

-If you are going to be paid less than 100% for the Ch.
+If the VA will pay less than 100% for your Ch.
 33 benefit, you need to pay your portion of the bill in full or enroll in a payment plan prior to the first payment due date of the term.
 If your portion is not paid you will be responsible for any late and service charges that accrue on the student account.

-5. What happens if I drop a class and the UCCS OVMSA has already certified my enrollment with the VA?
+5. What happens if I drop a class after the first day of the term?

 6. I received a letter from the VA debt management center stating I owe a debt because the VA overpaid the school for tuition and fees.
 What is the school's refund policy?

-All overpayments sourced from a student dropping courses after the term start date, a refund will be applied to the student account directly.
+For all overpayments sourced from a student dropping courses during the census period, a refund will be applied to the student account directly.
 All overpayments applied to the student account will be applied toward any outstanding charges owed to the University of Colorado prior to any refund being generated directly to the student.

 For overpayments due to duplicate payments from the VA, a student withdrawing from all courses prior to the term start date and a student never attending, all overpayments sent will be sent directly to the VA at the following address as specified by the VA: